Public transport in New Zealand: Auckland

 Auckland also has a commuter rail system, one of two in the country.
 The system uses AM class electric trains, following the electrification of the Auckland rail network in 2014.
 There are four lines, designated Western Line, Onehunga Line, Southern Line, and Eastern Line.
-The trains are operated by Transdev Auckland.
+The trains are operated by Auckland One Rail.
+During rail closures, rail replacement buses are run, contracted to Auckland's AT Metro contracted operators, or two charter companies Coachways New Zealand, Kiwi Coaches or Broughman Buses among other smaller charter operators.

 Ferries also play a significant role in Auckland's transport network — more so than in other New Zealand cities.
 Ferries travel between the city centre and a number of destinations, including several points on the North Shore, Half Moon Bay, Waiheke Island, Rangitoto Island, and Great Barrier Island.
 The largest operator is Fullers360 Group.

 Auckland, like many others in New Zealand, previously operated trams.
 The first, horse-drawn, ran in 1884.
 Electric trams were introduced in 1902, operating until 1956.
 The Museum of Transport and Technology subsequently constructed a 2 km heritage line linking its two sites and Auckland Zoo.
 A tourist-oriented tram service has operated at Wynyard Quarter since 2011.